fkkcloud/ColorOfWorld/project_posts/2014-03-04-Color-Match-Algorithm.md

 cyan : 32
 magenta : 1484

-And it will be used to compare with the 5 palettes color from 5 different street views.
+And the information which is from an image will be used to compare with the 5 palettes color from 5 different street views which is collected from map.

 ```
 #include <iostream>